paulfranco/AndroidInterviewQuestions/README.md

 **What is an intent?**

 An intent is an object you can use to request an action from another app component (such as Activities, Services, Broadcast Receives, and Content Providers).

+**In which general cases can you use intents?**

+You can use an intent when you want to start an Activity, when you want to start a service, or deliver a broadcast